Rainy Night In Soho

 Songfacts®:

-• A love song written by lead singer Shane MacGowan, this is one of the most popular Pogues songs and has been included in every setlist since their reformation in 2001.
+• A love song written by lead singer Shane MacGowan, this is one of the most popular Pogues songs and was included in every setlist from their reformation in 2001 to their final performance on August 9, 2014.

 • This is the song where Shane MacGowan and producer Elvis Costello fell out with each other during the final mix.
 Costello wanted to keep an oboe on the song and MacGowan a flugelhorn (a kind of trumpet).
 MacGowan got his way and Costello later washed his hands of the recording.